scrontab. Use scrontab when you need cron-style automation that integrates with Slurm’s scheduler, resource allocation, and accounting.

 Apply #SCRON directives

 To apply #SCRON options to an entry, add a line beginning with #SCRON before the given entry.
-Options set with #SCRON will apply only to the single following crontab entry.
+Options set with #SCRON apply only to the single following crontab entry.

 Example scrontab directive